dotslashbrain/DGNNV/FAQ.md

+# FAQ

-- What is this used for?
+## What is this used for?

 This tool is used to learn neural networks by visualizing the inner workings of creating, training, and using a neural network.